Skip to main content

 Location: Williamsburg, VA

-Founded in 1693, William and Mary is the second-oldest institution of higher education in the country—it’s named after the British monarchs ruling at the time and is the first and only American institution of higher education to receive a coat of arms from the College of Heralds.
+Founded in 1693, William and Mary is one of the oldest institutions of higher education in the country—it’s named after the British monarchs ruling at the time and is the first and only American institution of higher education to receive a coat of arms from the College of Heralds.
 Today, William and Mary maintains its traditional title of “College,” despite it actually being a highly rated research university.

 Learn more about William & Mary and what it takes to get accepted.